Marais Audomarois: Geography

 The Audomarois landscape owes its richness to its particular geography.
-It is located on an intersection between three natural regions: the coastal plain, the Flanders intérieure and the Artois hills.
+It is located at an intersection between three natural regions: the coastal plain, the Flanders intérieure and the Artois hills.

 These multifaceted landscapes are host to a wide variety of flora and fauna.
 The main natural habitats are reedbeds, tall herbs, peaty woods, meadows, ditches and rivers.
 The many species of flora include aquatic vegetation such as flowering rush (Butomus umbellatus), greater spearwort (Ranunculus lingua) and marsh fern (Thelypteris palustris), as well as underwater and floating vegetation.
 These habitat types enable many species of birds to breed, feed and rest.